aareshfb/Network_inference_using_discrete_penalty/Experiments/Results/readme.md

 ## Overview

-This repository contains the code and experimental outputs used in the paper.
+This repository contains the experimental results reported in the paper for **Categorical ELEM-0** and **ELEM-0** under different settings.
-The experiments evaluate the proposed method under different settings, including variations in problem size, number of categories, and perturbation strength.

 ---